ID 2.100.

 Virtual Photography

 Like many others in 2022, the artist became a refugee.
-According to the UN, the number of refugees surpassed 100 million in 2022, driven in part by the war Russia initiated against Ukraine.
-Since November 2022, he has been residing in France.
-Much like countless refugees and forced migrants, he is now in the process of creating his own "Avatar" - by obtaining new official documents.
-When taking a photo for his residence permit at a Photomaton booth, the digital portrait is automatically entered into the French database, assigned a unique digital code, and thus, the artist’s face becomes part of his official identity.
+According to the UN, the number of forcibly displaced people exceeded 100 million that year, partly due to the war launched by Russia against Ukraine.
+Since November 2022, he has been living in France and, like countless refugees and forced migrants, is in the process of constructing a new administrative “avatar” by obtaining new identity papers.
+When he takes a photo for his residence permit in a Photomaton booth, the digital portrait is automatically stored in a national database; a unique numeric code is assigned to it, and the artist’s face becomes part of his official identity.

-In ID 2.100., the artist explores the parallels between acquiring identity and subjectivity in both physical and digital worlds.
-The project prompts reflection on the relationship between the individual and the State, as well as the societal control mechanisms surrounding identity.
-It also raises questions about the materiality and authenticity of virtual photography.
-This project contributes to a contemporary discourse on portraiture, asking: what constitutes a portrait today?
-Is it the material representation found in a document photo or the virtual avatar in a digital environment?
-How are we perceived by thousands of users across metaverses, multiplayer games, and social networks?
+ID 2.100. investigates the parallels between acquiring identity and constructing subjectivity in physical and digital worlds.
+The project examines the relationship between the individual and the state, and the infrastructures of social control built around identification, while questioning the materiality and authenticity of virtual photography.
+It asks what constitutes a portrait today: the material image on a document, the virtual avatar, or the sum of our representations spread across metaverses, online games and social networks.